 There are two types of insurance agents:

+An insurance broker represents consumers in their search for coverage and can sell policies from several different insurance companies for a commission.
 Unlike captive and independent agents, who represent one or more insurance companies, a broker’s primary duty is to the client.

 A pioneer in insurance technology, Insureon operates the largest online marketplace for small business insurance in the United States.
 Our proprietary technology platform enables business owners to easily compare quotes and purchase the insurance policies they need.
 Start an application today to protect your business.